AkariAsai/logic_guided_qa/README.md

 ```
 optional arguments:
   --store_dev_test_augmented_data
-                        Augment eval data.
+                        set true to augment dev/test data.
 By default we keep eval data as is.
   --sample_ratio SAMPLE_RATIO
                         the random sample rate for original data to be used.
   --sample_ratio_augmentation SAMPLE_RATIO_AUGMENTATION